Raizento/nvim-config/README.md

 You need to add a file `lua/raizento/lsp/config/servername.lua`

-For the config to recognize the file, it has to have the exact same name as `lspconfig` uses (so `{lspconfig_servername}.lua`).
+For the config to recognize the file it has to have the exact same name as `lspconfig` uses (so `{lspconfig_servername}.lua`).

 Inside your file, you need to create a table which has a `config`-entry.
-It, in turn, needs to return a function covering all your configuration steps.
+It needs to return a function covering all your configuration steps.
+**This includes the call to `lspconfig` to setup the server.**

+### Using plugins for LSP configuration

+Plugins for LSP configuration such as `neodev` or `rust-tools` can be put into `lua/raizento/lsp/lsp-plugins.lua`.
+The corresponding servers should then be setup in the way described above.